| Macleay St Bistro |

 - Lotus Asian Restaurant

-- Coffee Roasting Warehouse, Di Bella Café
+- Coffee Roasting Warehouse - Di Bella Café

 - Basil’s Gourmet Seafoods